gitpod-io/dazzle/README.md

 3. _run tests against images_: to ensure that an image is capable of what we think it should be - epecially after merging - dazzle supports simple tests and assertions that run against Docker images.

 ## Would I want to use this?
-Not ordinarily, no. E.g. if you're packing your service/app/software/unicorn you're probably better of with a regular Docker image build and well established means for optimizing that one (think multi-stage builds, proper layer ordering).
+Not ordinarily, no. For example, if you're packing your service/app/software/unicorn you're probably better of with a regular Docker image build and well established means for optimizing that one (think multi-stage builds, proper layer ordering).

 If however you are building images which consist of a lot of independent "concerns", i.e. chunks that can be strictly seperated, then this might for you.
 For example, if you're building an image that serves as a collection of tools, the layer hierarchy imposed by regular builds doesn't fit so well.